dfuse-io/docs/content/guides/graphql/getting-started-python.md

 {{< /tab >}}
 {{< /tabs >}}

-## 3. Authenticate with the API
+## 4. Authenticate with the API

-For our requests to work, we need to obtain a JWT token that we will send with every request.
-This can be obtained using the API key we created in step 1.
+To authenticate your requests, you will need to obtain a JWT token that you will send with each request.
+This can be obtained using the API key you created in step 1.

 {{< tabs "generate-jwt" >}}
 {{< tab lang="python" title="main.py" opts="linenos=table,linenostart=7" >}}